 Meats were classified by flavor not by phylogenetic relations between animal species.
 For the wine and meats pairings, the meats where grouped as follows:

-Dishes or prepared food pairing sites were avoided.
+For the pairings, dishes or prepared food pairing sites were avoided.
 Also sites that give you hints or guides to pair wines and foods according to taste.
-I focused on those that gave specific names.
+The summary was focused on specific names.
 Most common or referenced wines, cheeses, and meats are included.
 There are many different kinds of wines that go with cheese and meats but were not mentioned in these lists.
 This list is definitely biased towards wines common in English speaking countries.
-The list of sites is as follows:
+The list of reference sites is as follows:

 There’s no law against drinking chilled red wine, but there’s a pretty good reason why you shouldn’t, it’s the tannins.
 Tannins tend to taste bitter as they get cold, which means your darker red wines won’t taste their best when they are as cold.

 Wines that have little or no skin contact become pink.
 This is how you end up with Rosé wines.
 On the spectrum between red and white, Rosé is much closer to the light side, with relatively low tannin.
 However, what gives rosé it’s famous pink hue is the short amount of time rosé wines are left in contact with the grape skin.
 This is anywhere from two to 24 hours.
 Rosé is made in the same way that white wine is made, fermented in large stainless steel vats.
 White and rosé wines, with their low tannin content, taste just fine when chilled, but avoid getting them too cold, or you’ll miss out on a lot of the flavor.